jayesbe/php-process-executive/README.md

 **Features**

   * Execute many concurrent child processes keeping the parent process clean.
   * Execute as a daemon to keep the parent process alive.
-Combine with CRON and forever.js for an effective and lightweight PHP Daemon.
+Combine with CRON and supervisor for an effective and lightweight PHP Daemon.

 **Requirements**